isabella232/OfficeDocs-O365ServiceDescriptions-pr.es-ES/Office365-ServiceDescriptions/exchange-online-service-description/clients-and-mobile-devices.md

 Para más información, vea [BlackBerry](../office-365-platform-service-description/blackberry.md).

 > [!NOTE]
-> Si usa Office 365 operado por 21Vianet en China, Servicios de BlackBerry Business Cloud no está disponible.
-No obstante, puede usar dispositivos de Exchange ActiveSync o una oferta de Research In Motion (RIM, la solución de correo electrónico inalámbrico de BlackBerry) para ejecutar Blackberry Enterprise Server (BES).
+> If you are using Office 365 operated by 21Vianet in China, BlackBerry Business Cloud Services is not available.
+However, you can use Exchange ActiveSync devices or an offering from Research in Motion (RIM, the BlackBerry wireless email solution) to run Blackberry Enterprise Server (BES).

 ## <a name="feature-availability"></a>Disponibilidad de características